-Note: To help you learn about your choice of providers, and to make sure you are involved in deciding who provides your services, CFC offers Support Management training.
-This training teaches you how to select, manage and dismiss your service providers/attendants.
+If you’d like help learning about your choice of providers and deciding who provides your services, CFC offers Support Management training.
+This training teaches you how to select, manage and dismiss your service providers or attendants.
+This training benefit does not affect Consumer Directed Services’ (CDS) budgets or waiver-cost ceilings.

-If you use services delivered by a provider agency, Support Management will help you work with your provider agency to select a service provider/attendant who is right for you -- someone who will help you to reach the goals in your service plan.
+If you use services delivered by a provider agency, Support Management will help you work with your provider agency to select a service provider or attendant who is right for you -- someone who will help you to reach the goals in your service plan.

-If you use the Consumer Directed Services option and you, not a provider agency, are the employer, Support Management gives you some extra tools for managing your service providers/attendants.
+If you use the CDS option, Support Management gives you extra tools for managing your service providers or attendants.
 To learn more, see the Consumer Directed Services Employer Manual.

-Selecting Service Providers/Attendants
+Selecting Service Providers or Attendants

-So that you can help the provider agency in the interviewing and hiring process, you need to know what you want in a provider/attendant.
-You need to be honest with yourself about what you need, what you like and what you don’t like.
+To help the provider agency in the interviewing and hiring process, you need to know what you want in a provider or attendant.
+You need to be honest with yourself about what you need, what you like, and what you don’t like.
 You also need to think about how you communicate.

 How Do You Communicate?